-Pub lic Consultation Clarifications 2 1.
-What community engagement has occurred on this project and site?
+Pub lic Consultation Clarifications .
+2 1.
+What community engagement has occurred on this project and site? .
 2 2.
-Will there be additional noise generated from the project?
+Will there be additional noise generated from the project? .
 2 3.
-Will there be any glare impacts from the project?
+Will there be any glare impacts from the project? .
 2 4.
-Is building solar the best use of the land?
+Is building solar the best use of the land? .
 2 5.
-Why are we not building outside city limits?
+Why are we not building outside city limits? .
 3 6.
-Will the project conflict with future local area plans for the community (e.g. overpass considerations, noise mitigation measures, alternate land utilization)?
+Will the project conflict with future local area plans for the community (e.g. overpass considerations, noise mitigation measures, alternate land utilization)? .
 3 7.
-What is the life expectancy of the project?
+What is the life expectancy of the project? .
 3 8.
 Who will supply and install the panels?
-Will preference be given to local businesses?
+Will preference be given to local businesses? .
 3 9.
-How can I visualize the size and layout of this project?
-3 Tecl hnical Clarifications 4 10 .
-What are the impacts to the environment from this project?
-4 11 .
-What are the impacts to wildlife from this project?
-4 Co-k benefits Clarification 4 12 .
-What co-benefits are expected from the project?
-4 End of Life Clarifications 5 13 .
-How long will the solar panels last?
-5 14 .
+How can I visualize the size and layout of this project? .
+3 Tecł nnical Clarifications .
+4 10 .
+What are the impacts to the environment from this project? .
+4 11. .
+What are the impacts to wildlife from this project? .
+4 Co-k penefits Clarification .
+4 12 .
+What co-benefits are expected from the project? .
+4 End of Life Clarifications .
+5 13 .
+How long will the solar panels last? .
+5 14. .
 Will the solar panels degrade over time?
-Will they still be efficient over the life of the proje ct?
+Will they still be efficient over the life of the proje ect?
 15 .
-What will happen to the land after the panels are at end of life?
-5 16 Can the panels be recycled after the project?
+What will happen to the land after the panels are at end of life? .
 5